djnedrelid/ConvertToHEVCpp/README.md

 This would generally mean certain GTX 1050 cards, Quadro T1000 or later.

 ## Changelog
+**2024.11.1 Updated release v2.0**
+[🛠] Changed back to AC3 (Dolby Digital) due to better toslink/optical TV transfer support.
+Still 384kb/s.

 **2024.9.26 New release v2.0**
 [🛠] Changed downmixing codec from AC3 to EAC3 (Dolby Digital Plus) with 384k bitrate.

 **2024.4.7 New release v1.9**
 [🛠] Fixed a bug in 1.8 where it would fail if there was no subtitles to copy (-map 0:s?).
-[🛠] Changed downmixing codec from AAC to AC3 with 256k bitrate for broader entertainment hardware support.
+[🛠] Changed downmixing codec from AAC to AC3 with 384k bitrate for broader entertainment hardware support.
 [+] Updated ffmpeg binary to latest available full version for best possible transcoding (latest codecs).

 **2024.4.5 New release v1.8**